There are two ways you can apply for enrollment in the RiverSmart Homes program:

-DOEE will conduct an audit to assess which features – rain barrels, shade trees, rain gardens, BayScaping, pervious pavers, or re-vegetation – are appropriate for your property.
-A DDOE auditor will come to your home at an appointed time, review the RiverSmart Homes program with you, and ask for a brief tour of your yard.
-The auditor will measure, take notes, and make recommendations for your property.
+DOEE will conduct an audit to assess which features – rain barrels, shade trees, rain gardens, BayScaping, permeable pavers, or re-vegetation – are appropriate for your property.
+A DOEE auditor will come to your home at an appointed time, review the RiverSmart Homes program with you, and ask for a brief tour of your yard.
+The auditor will take measurements, record notes, and make recommendations for your property.
 You must be present at the property during the audit, which takes approximately one hour to complete.

 Two to three weeks following the audit, you will receive the auditor’s report for your property.
 The report will recommend which RiverSmart Homes features can reduce runoff from your property.

 3. Let DOEE know what items from the audit you want installed